alpalacioc2/ieee-competition-2026/README.md

-IEEE Hardware Competition Codebase (2026)
+# IEEE Hardware Competition Codebase (2026)

-This repository contains the software stack for our senior design project — the IEEE SoutheastCon 2026 Hardware Competition Robot.
+This repository contains the code for our senior design project: the IEEE SoutheastCon 2026 Hardware Competition Robot.

-The codebase is organized into three major components:
+The codebase is organized into three main components:

-ground_robot/ — firmware + high-level software for the ground robot
+- **ground_robot/** – firmware and high-level software for the ground robot

-drone/ — logic for the aerial subsystem
+- **drone/** – code for the aerial subsystem

-tasks/ — implementations for individual IEEE competition tasks
+- **tasks/** – logic for completing individual IEEE competition tasks

+---

-Branching Workflow
+## Branching Workflow

-main
+### main
 Stable, competition-ready code.
-This branch must always be safe to flash and run on hardware.

-dev

-Active development and integration branch.
-New features are merged here before they are considered stable.

-Team Rule: Pushes go to dev only.
-All changes must be made through a Pull Request so the team can track changes, review code, and recover previous versions if needed.

-Repository Layout
-ground_robot/ — Ground Robot Code

-Contains all low-level and high-level software for the main robot platform.

-firmware/

-Microcontroller (Arduino Mega) firmware, including:

-Motor control

-Encoders

-Sensors & input modules

-PWM generation

-PID control loops

-src/

-High-level control logic such as:

-Line-tracking algorithms

-Camera / image-processing modules

-Navigation logic

-ROS2 nodes

-Utility/helper libraries

-tests/

-Used for hardware validation and debugging:

-Motor & sensor tests

-Prototype behavior scripts

-Temporary subsystem evaluation code

-Additional files such as Testing.cpp or testpi.txt represent early development experiments.

-drone/ — Aerial / UAV Subsystem

-Contains the drone-side logic used for aerial support tasks.

-drone.cpp (template) — Base module for UAV communication and control

-src/ — Space reserved for future features such as onboard vision, pose estimation, or task handling

-tasks/ — Competition Task Logic

-Implements code that performs specific IEEE competition tasks.

-task.cpp (template) — Core logic for interacting with task objectives

-src/ — Supporting modules for mission sequencing, scoring, or multi-robot coordination
+This branch must always be safe to flash and run.

+### dev
+Active development branch where new features are integrated.

+**Team rule:**
+Pushes go to **dev** only.
+All changes must go through a Pull Request so the team can track and recover code if needed.

+---

+## **ground_robot/** – Ground Robot Code

+Contains all microcontroller and high-level logic for the main robot platform.

+### firmware/
+Microcontroller code (Arduino Mega): motor control, sensors, encoders, PWM, PID, etc.

+### src/
+High-level logic such as line tracking, image processing, navigation, ROS2 nodes, and helper modules.

+### tests/
+Hardware tests, debug utilities, tuning scripts, and subsystem verification.

+Additional files (Testing.cpp, testpi.txt): early development tests.

+---

+## **drone/** – Aerial / UAV Code

+### drone.cpp (template)
+Base module for drone control and communication.

+### src/
+Reserved for future drone features (vision, positioning, task handling).

+---

+## **tasks/** – Competition Task Logic

+### task.cpp (template)
+Central module for implementing IEEE task logic.

+### src/
+Supporting modules for mission sequencing, scoring tasks, and multi-robot coordination.